nmehta6/morpheus/README.md

 Note: Examples are taken from unit tests located in `./test`

 #### Validation with [JSONSchema](http://json-schema.org/)
+Validation is enforced on both `fromObj` and `toObj` using the `fromSchema` and `toSchema`.
+If you are calling an external service and if the service changes the data model, you can get a validation error early.
+It also makes writing unit tests easier for the mapping logic.
 ```javascript
 let schema = {
 	type: 'number'